LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 ![multi_glyph_example](./assets/multi_glyph_example.png)

 Instead of using explicit color names as in previous examples, this time I took advantage of glyphs being able to interpret [hex color values](https://htmlcolorcodes.com).
 Also, this is the first time I've shown you how seamlessly a legend can be created by simply setting the ```legend``` property for each glyph.
-The legend was then moved to the upper left corner of the plot.
+The legend was then moved to the upper left corner of the plot by assigning ```'top_left'``` to ```fig.legend.location```.
 Much more [detail about styling legends can be found here](https://bokeh.pydata.org/en/latest/docs/user_guide/styling.html#legends).
 Clifferhanger: they will show up again later in the tutorial when we start digging into interactive elements of the visualization.

 ## A Quick Aside About Data

-Anytime you are exploring a new visualization library, it is a good idea to start with some data for which you have a sense of how you intend to express it visually.
+Anytime you are exploring a new visualization library, it is a good idea to start with some data in a domain you are familiar enough with to be able to express it visually.
 The beauty of a package as flexible as Bokeh is that nearly any idea you have should be possible, its just a matter of how you want to leverage the avaialble tools to do so.

-With that said, as I take you through filling out the template above I will be using a subset of a publically-available data from Kaggle that has information about [the National Basketball Association's (NBA) 2017-18 season](https://www.kaggle.com/pablote/nba-enhanced-stats).
+With that said, as I take you through filling out the template above I will be using publically-available data from Kaggle that has information about [the National Basketball Association's (NBA) 2017-18 season](https://www.kaggle.com/pablote/nba-enhanced-stats).
 I will be hopping around between three datasets - one that holds game-by-game snapshots of player statistics, one that holds game-by-game snapshots of team statistics, and one that holds daily team standings and rankings.

 This data has nothing to do with what I do for work, but I love basketball and am always thinking about ways to visualize the ever-growing amount of data associated with it.
 If you don't have data to play with from school or work, think about something you are interested in and try to find some data for that.
 It will go a long way in making both the learning and creative process more enjoyable!